 Most teenagers have enough ‘on their plate’ without the added problem of hair loss.
 Hair loss can be especially debilitating during the teenage years when most young people are wrestling with questions of identity, beauty and social value.

 We know that the issue of hair loss can lead to teasing and bullying, which can result in horrific and long-lasting consequences to a teenager’s confidence and esteem.
 The emotional trauma is just not worth it, especially when treatment options are available, and most importantly, proven.

 What Causes Hair Loss In Teenagers?

 Hair loss is a complicated issue requiring detailed investigations taking into account multiple possible causes including genetics, hormones, diet and even stress levels.
-Adolescence is a turbulent time and involves some sort of change in all of the above potential issues; genes activate, hormones fluctuate, diets alter and stress levels can even effect hormonal levels.
+Adolescence is a turbulent time and involves some sort of change in all of the above potential issues; genes activate, hormones fluctuate, diets alter and stress levels can even affect hormonal levels.

 Balding can be triggered by a number of factors by the start of puberty, and teenagers experiencing hair loss should be mindful of any family history of balding on both sides of the family.

 Hormonal fluctuations are a key part of puberty, and the body often has curious ways of adjusting.
 The key hormone implicated in hair loss is an androgenic (relating to male sexual development) hormone named dihydrotestosterone (DHT).
 DHT is produced through natural processes in the body as testosterone is broken down.
 This occurs in both men and women.